Q&A: How South Carolina Probate works

 6. How expensive is Probate?

 Some of the potential Court costs associated with administering an estate include publishing the Notice to Creditors in the paper, filing fees, and Probate fees paid to the Court upon filing the Inventory.
-An estate with a total probate value of $500,000 results in a payment of probate fees of approximately $650.
-It is not Court fees that are expensive – it’s the attorney’s fees and the other costs that arise if probate becomes complicated.
+An estate with a total probate value of $500,000 results in a payment of probate fees of approximately $700.
+The Court fees are not that expensive – it’s the attorney’s fees and the other costs that are costly if probate becomes complicated.

 If there is no Will, administration expenses are generally higher because an attorney is typically needed to assist with untying knots that result – minor children, children and spouse in general, children from a previous marriage, children who don’t get along, etc. Recognize a pattern?
 Probating estates can get expensive due to circumstances surrounding other people in the estate, whether or not those people are beneficiaries of the estate.